mythril-forge/homebrew-spells/spells/level-1/earth-tremor.md

 ---

 ## Description
-A ground-shaking tremor forming a line 30 feet long and 15 feet wide shoots from you across the earth.
+A ground-shaking tremor forming a 30-foot-long, 15-foot-wide line shoots from you across the earth.
 Each creature in the line must make a Dexterity Saving Throw.
 On a failed save, a creature takes `2d6` bludgeoning damage and is knocked **prone**.
 A creature who is flying or is not grounded on a solid surface automatically succeeds on this save.